-Prof. Zorana Mihailovic, Minister of Energy, Development and Environmental Protection, It’s high time to put things in order13.
-November 2012. / Uncategorized
+Prof. Zorana Mihailovic, Minister of Energy, Development and Environmental Protection, It’s high time to put things in order, Uncategorized

 I insist on the fact that EPS, as well as any other public enterprise, should become more efficient and productive so that in a few years from now we can be proud of our contribution to the development of electric power industry and energy sector as a whole. – Joint ventures and strategic partnerships are always welcomed bearing in mind a difficult economic situation in both EPS and the country.

 The Serbian energy sector has been an obstacle to development for decades.
 In contrast to that, the energy sector in Serbia, as well as in any other country, must serve as a driving force that will trigger the entire economy, – said in the interview for our magazine prof. Zorana Mihailovic, PhD, Minister of Energy, Development and Environmental Protection.
 She stresses that it’s about time for us to redefine the relationships within energy sector, to set up clear criteria, to make an accurate diagnosis of the situation which is certainly not good and finally, to take several directions.